DimYfantidis/Modelling_and_Particles_OpenGL/README.md

 * The camera performs a **high-res motion along the surface of a sphere** centered at the origin, always **oriented to face the origin** directly.
 * **Camera position** is modified by **moving the mouse while holding down left mouse button**.
 * **Sphere radius** is increased/decreased by **scrolling the wheel Up/Down**.
+* Utilises a custom linked list implementation and the threading API of `<Windows.h>` to generate and keep track of the particles.
 * Implemented by [@Dimyfantidis](https://github.com/DimYfantidis).

 <br/>